BVVS77/cp_fractionstracker/README.md

-## cp_vehicleTracker - Vehicle Tracking Script for FiveM
+## cp_fractionsTracker - Vehicle Tracking Script for FiveM

 This repository contains the `cp_fractionsTracker` script, a FiveM resource developed by the CodePeak DEVELOPMENT TEAM.
 It allows law enforcement and other factions to track vehicles equipped with transmitters.
 The script integrates with **ox_target** for interaction with vehicles and utilizes the **ESX** framework for server-client communication, providing real-time blip updates on tracked vehicles.